Donald Keene’s encounter with

 The Tale of Genji, which Arthur Waley published in 6 volumes from 1925 to 1933, made a great impact on the literary world in Europe and America.
 Reviews in major newspapers and magazines praised Waley’s translation to the skies.

-The Pacific War and the beginning of Donald Keene’s study of Japanese literature
+World War II and Donald Keene: The beginning of his study of Japanese literature

 As a language officer during the Pacific War, one of Donald Keene’s most important duties was translating the diaries and letters of Japanese soldiers.
 As he became immersed in the diaries of Japanese soldiers who had died in the fierce fighting on the island of Guadalcanal, he was deeply moved by the thoughts and feelings that they expressed.